Practical SAS Training Course for Absolute Beginners

 90+ training modules | 150+ practice exercises | 5 coding projects

 How to Prepare for the SAS Certified Specialist Base Programming Exam

-The SAS Base Programming for SAS 9 Exam will be replaced by the new performance-based SAS Certified Specialist Exam on June 30, 2019.
+The SAS Base Programming for SAS 9 Exam has been replaced by the new performance-based SAS Certified Specialist Exam on June 30, 2019.

 The new performance-based exam will introduce three new things: